Lost Wallet Protection

 Institutional & Private ID Cards

 Some other states and jurisdictions issue their own identification cards that can be used to verify your identity.
 Those types of cards include non-driver’s license identification documents, ID cards, student ID cards, liquor cards, gun permit licenses, tribal IDs, medical cards, library cards, regional ID documents, and other personal identity documents.
 Protect these documents as well as possible.

 Identity thieves also like to go after various personally identifiable documents issued by the federal government to steal your identity.
-Those types of identification documents may include a green card or a permanent resident card, travel or work visa, business or personal immigration documents, and other personal forms of ID.
+Those types of identification documents may include a green card or a permanent resident card, a travel or work visa, business or personal immigration documents, and other personal forms of ID.

 There are many other types of identity documents that can be lost or stolen and result in some form of identity theft.
 Those documents include medical insurance documents, Medicare cards, and other healthcare identification.

 Items that can severely risk your financial identity are credit and debit cards.
 If these are lost or stolen, they can be used to drain your accounts or make purchases.

 Losing your wallet and becoming a victim of identity theft can cause damage to your credit, and you may suffer other types of fraud and financial losses as a result.
 Our service helps by monitoring your information online, looking for exposure and leaks of your personal data.
 If you do suffer identity theft, you can call on our stolen wallet restoration experts to help you restore everything.